To the origins

 Renaissance and Baroque

 The Renaissance was founded on an idealized vision of the world.
-It's hardly surprising, then, that this period coincided with the development of Italian-style gardens around villas and palaces.
-With symmetrical hedges, geometrically precise labyrinths, fountains and sculptures reminiscent of ancient rigor, man ordered nature in gardens that were the counterparts of pure, harmonious architectural lines.
-Among the finest 16th-century villas is the Villa d'Este on Lake Como.
-The same concern for orderliness can be found in the new town-planning creations of the period, such as Bergamo's magnificent Piazza Vecchia or Vigevano's Piazza Ducale, on which a certain Leonardo da Vinci worked.
+It's hardly surprising, then, that this period coincided with the development of Italian-style gardens, which grew up around villas and palaces.
+Symmetrical hedges, labyrinths of geometric precision, fountains and sculptures with lines reminiscent of ancient rigor, man ordered nature in gardens that were the counterparts of architecture with pure, harmonious lines.
+Villa d'Este on Lake Como is one of the most beautiful of these 16th-century villas.
+This concern for order was also reflected in the new town-planning creations of the period, such as Bergamo's magnificent Piazza Vecchia or Vigevano's Piazza Ducale, on which a certain Leonardo da Vinci worked.
 The great Renaissance master also contributed to the technical improvement of Milan's canals and the reinforcement of the fortifications of the Sforza castle.

 Bramante, another Renaissance master, left his mark on Milan, with the harmonious cloister and tribune of the church of Santa Maria delle Grazie, with its imposing 16-sided dome; and the incredible trompe-l'oeil choir of the chapel of Santa Maria Presso San Satiro, created to give perspective to a limited space.
 In Mantua, Leon Battista Alberti, the greatest theoretician of the Renaissance, designed the Basilica of Sant'Andrea.
 Mantua was transformed into a Renaissance laboratory, with astonishing water engineering works, extensions and renovations, and the construction of sumptuous palaces such as Palazzo Te, a Mannerist masterpiece with frescoes, trompe-l'œil and sumptuous gardens.
 Sabbioneta, on the other hand, is the image of the ideal city.
 Built in 1558 by Vespasiano Gonzaga and protected by a bastioned enclosure with regular hexagonal forms, the town boasts sumptuous palaces and a harmonious theater designed by Vincentino Scamozzi, a pupil of the great Palladio.
 In an elegant transition between Renaissance and Baroque, the Sacri Monti are the jewels of the Lake District.
 These devotional routes, set on a mountain, are made up of a series of chapels, each representing a stage in the life of Jesus or the saint celebrated.
 One of the most beautiful is the Sacro Monte d'Orta, with its superb white chapels with lauze roofs, typical of the region.
 Some of the chapels bear the hallmarks of a highly theatrical Baroque style that reached its apogee in the sumptuous Isola Bella, the Borromeo palace-island of harmonious, elegant excess.
 Don't miss the throne room, with its red marble pilasters and stuccoed vaults, and the astonishing "grottoes" on the first floor, decorated with mosaics combining tuff, stucco, shells and shiny stones.
 The gardens, too, are part of this Baroque splendor: see the 10 terraces that give the whole place the appearance of a plant pyramid.
 Unforgettable!